Vancouver News | Local Breaking | CTV News Vancouver

 "Homes should be a place of comfort and security," Horgan said.
 "We don't want people to think that they may lose that home as a result of this pandemic."

-The new measures, which were approved by cabinet on Wednesday, also give landlords the power to restrict people from having visitors and control access to common areas.
+The new measures, which were approved by cabinet on Wednesday, also give landlords the power to control guest and visitor access to common areas.

 Minister Robinson said that could take the shape of closing down a multi-purpose space, or limiting the number of people who can use a shared laundry room at one time.

 "This is to protect the health and safety of everyone in these buildings and beyond," she said.
 "We have to minimize the number of people touching shared surfaces."

 The Ministry of Housing said landlords cannot restrict access to a tenant's unit, however.
 Anyone with questions about a particular circumstances can call the Residential Tenancy Branch to learn their rights, officials said.